91dhar/stock-price-streamlit/README.md

 ### To run the application, write the following command and hit Enter:
 `streamlit run app.py` (Here, "app.py" is the file name).

-Note - I did not activate the Conda environment for this application.
-This is still WIP as I am yet to deploy on Heroku.
+Note - This is still WIP as I am yet to deploy on Heroku.